PrabhatRoshan/LTTS-Mini_Project/1_Requirements/README.md

 2. Simple and easy to play
 3. Easy to modify
 4. There is a score card to view the score.

+## Software Requirements

+This application is developed in 'C' Technology

+1. Operating System: Windows 10, Linux (Ubuntu)
+2. Visual Studio Code source code editor

+## Hardware Requirements

+Processor       : Pentium IV or more
+Speed           : 2.0 GHZ or more
+Memory          : 64 MB RAM or more
+Hard Disk Drive : 5 MB or more